-Investments held and managed by the Foundation are reported at fair market value as of June 30, 2022 and 2021.
+Investments held and managed by the Foundation are reported at fair market value as of June 30, 2023 and 2022.
 Due to market fluctuations, the stated values may vary.

-The following is a summary of investments classified by major type at June 30, 2022 and 2021:
+The following is a summary of investments classified by major type as of June 30, 2023 and 2022: